Forensic entomology and the law

-Forensic entomology deals with the collection of arthropodic evidence and its application, and through a series of tests and previously set of rules, general admissibility of said evidence is determined.
+Forensic entomology deals with the collection of arthropodic evidence and its application, and through a series of tests and previously set rules, the general admissibility of said evidence is determined.
 Forensic entomology may come into play in a variety of legal cases, including crime scene investigation, abuse and neglect cases, accidents, insect infestation, and food contamination.

 Scientific evidence

-The admissibility of forensic evidence is left up to the judgement of the court.
+The admissibility of forensic evidence is left up to the judgment of the court.
 To provide a strong basis of admissibility for the evidence, accurate documentation is essential so that there is no room for speculation as to the authenticity of the evidence.
 Given that admissibility is granted, expert witnesses may be called to a courtroom to either support or refute the conclusions that are derived from the evidence submitted.

 In order to determine what is and is not scientific evidence, a set of rules or parameters must be established for qualification.
 There are two basic principles that govern the acceptability of evidence.

 Frye Test

 One of these qualifying tests is the Frye “General Acceptability” test.
 The Frye Standard is the test encountered more commonly in most state proceedings.
-The Frye Standard states that the scientific community must only accept the evidence after it is supported by certain amount of valid information.
+The Frye Standard states that the scientific community must only accept the evidence after it is supported by a certain amount of valid information.
 This test is used frequently to disqualify sketchy information such as bite mark comparisons, due to the scientific community's general belief that this can be a subjective and unreliable source and could lead to false conviction or acquittal if used in court proceedings.

 Daubert Test

 The second test is the Daubert relevancy and reliability requirement.
 This federal test is applied to testimony given by expert witnesses.
 Despite the Daubert Standard's reliability, it is used to a lesser extent in state courts.
 The information provided by the witness must pass a two-part examination, it must be deemed relevant to the case at hand, and the witness must prove that it came from a reliable source.
 Evidence presented in court proceedings is subject to extreme scrutiny, so it is very important that the information presented to the judge and jury has been obtained using the Scientific Method.
-Although these two decisions have been used as standards for many years, much of the decision about what evidence makes it into the courtroom depends upon the decisions by the presiding judge.
+Although these two decisions have been used as standards for many years, much of the decision about what evidence makes it into the courtroom depends upon the decisions of the presiding judge.

 Admissibility of evidence and judicial prudence

-Information is usually admitted as evidence if it helps to clarify at least one of the five components of analyzing physical evidence: the reconstruction of events or places, identification as used in scientific tests, recognition by separating relevant and irrelevant information, by individualization by proving it to be unique to a suspect or a victim, or usage of comparison analysis methods (DNA, fingerprints, etc.).
-All of these categories, though important, have a lot of gray area, allowing for the judge to have the final say on what a jury can see and hear in regards to a case.
+Information is usually admitted as evidence if it helps to clarify at least one of the five components of analyzing physical evidence: the reconstruction of events or places, identification as used in scientific tests, recognition by separating relevant and irrelevant information, individualization by proving it to be unique to a suspect or a victim, or usage of comparison analysis methods (DNA, fingerprints, etc.).
+All of these categories, though important, have a lot of gray areas, allowing for the judge to have the final say on what a jury can see and hear in regard to a case.